 What is your personal preparation before going to trek?

 I eat momos 😀 My backpack is always ready with all the trekking gears.
 So I choose to be with my family, my dogs and obviously momos before the trek (things I would miss the most).
 If you are in Nepal, you must eat the momos here.

 The best foods one must try in Annapurna Circuit?

-The another name for Annapurna Circuit is the Apple pie Circuit and why?
+Another name for Annapurna Circuit is the Apple pie Circuit and why?
 That’s because there are lots of apples.
-You should try some apples, obviously!
 Marpha (which comes after the pass) is the best place to try apple cider as well as apricot.
 Talking about before the pass, you will be eating dal bhat a lot.
-It is good for trekking as well because once you get a plate, you can ask for the second for free.
+It is suitable for trekking as well because once you get a plate, you can ask for the second for free.
 So for Independent trekkers, it’s a heaven of a food.
 But that doesn’t count for meat.
-You cannot ask a second go for the meat.
+You cannot ask the second go for the meat.
 Other than that, Manang is a famous place for Yak burgers, which is something people can rarely experience anywhere else in the world.
 So you should try that mix of European and Nepali taste.
-And after the pass, on the second part, go for apples and desserts.
-If you like bakery like muffin or just a nice sandwich, there is this small hidden gem in Jomsom before the army barrack on the right side.
-All you have to do is, smell your way to this place 😀 So don’t forget to look out for this one.
+And after the pass, in the second part, go for apples and desserts.
+If you like bakeries like a muffin or just a nice sandwich, there is this small hidden gem in Jomsom before the army barrack on the right side.
+All you have to do is, smell your way to this place.
+So don’t forget to look out for this one.
 It would be a treasure hunt.
 (Know the 5 Wierd Things about Jomsom Muktinath Trek here)